heig-vd-dai-course/heig-vd-dai-course/25-conclusion-to-part-4/PRESENTATION.md

 - How and why HTTP can be used to build web applications
   - Methods, status codes, headers, etc.
 - How HTTP features can be used to build web infrastructures
-  - Reverse proxies, load balancers, etc.
+  - Reverse proxies, load balancers, caching, scalability, etc.

 ![bg right:40%](https://images.unsplash.com/photo-1549228581-cdbdb7430548?fit=crop&h=720)